cadiblac/chembiohub-site/_posts/2016-02-22-creating-managing-project-chemireg.md

 ###Adding users / changing user permissions on a project

 So you have your new project and now you want to let other people use it.
-This is achieved by granting a user a *permission*.
+This is achieved by assigning a user a *role*.
 There are three types of user permissions, **Owner**, **Editor** and **Viewer**.
-Your assigned permission setting on a project will determine what you can and can’t do:
+Your assigned role setting on a project will determine what you can and can’t do:

 <figure class="white-bg">
     <img src="/assets/img/chemireg-projects/chemireg-pr-table.png" alt="What different user types can do" class="img-responsive center-block">